alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 GA4 does not include a direct "time spent on page" metric.

 Instead, use the "User engagement" metric, which measures the cumulative time (in seconds) that a page was actively in focus in the user's browser.
+This is an approximation — GA4 calculates engagement time from events rather than tracking focus continuously, so treat these figures as directional rather than precise.

 To estimate average time spent per page view: